lnfnunes/JavaScript-fundamentals/README.md

 ```

 And this will listen for changes in your code (tests and solutions).
-As you change your code it'll run immediately and you'll see it on the console.
+As you change your code it'll run again automatically and you'll see it on the console.

 Obs: all commands using `npm` can be run with `yarn`.